 Stone cottage with lovely open view across fields to the sea, situated in the delightful Purbeck village of Worth Matravers.
 Wonderful walking and cycling area.
 The cottage is within a ten to 15 minute walk of the coastal path and from here visitors can walk westwards to Chapman's Pool, Kimmeridge and Lulworth or eastwards to Swanage and Studland.
 Renowned public house for local ciders within 5 minutes walk.
 Also attractive tea shop/supper room overlooking the pretty village duck pond.
 The historic village of Corfe Castle is within a 5 minute drive as is the sandy beach of the small resort of Swanage.

-New Cottage; Sleeping 8 in 4 bedrooms.
-Children 4+ and babies under 1 year welcome
+New Cottage; Sleeping 8 in 3 double bedrooms and one twin. (plus extra bed available) Children 4+ and babies under 1 year welcome

 Beautiful stone, Grade II, listed cottage with delightful gardens, within a two minute walk of the lovely ancient square of Corfe Castle and the majestic castle.
 The village is renowned for its excellent restaurants, tea shops, old fashioned public houses, superb local bakers and general stores.
 Corfe Castle is in the heart of the isle of Purbeck with wonderful walks to the Jurassic coastline and along the beautiful downs.
 The sandy beach of the small resort of Swanage is within a 10 minute drive.
 Alternatively the steam train, which runs from Corfe Castle to Swanage, offers a delightful way to travel.
 Also nearby are the wonderful miles of sandy beaches and dunes at Studland.